FREQUENTLY ASKED QUESTIONS FROM TOUGH TOP CUSTOMERS

-#2 You don’t want the edges of your fabric to be ridged on the side.
-This allows the middle of the fabric to bellow in the wind causing unnecessary noise.
+#2 You don’t want the edges of your fabric to be rigid on the side.
+This allows the middle of the fabric to billow in the wind, causing unnecessary noise.
 You want your fabric to move unilaterally with the wind.

-How do I measure?
+How do I measure for slide out toppers?
 Or can I just give you the model numbers?

 Unfortunately, model numbers would only help us if we needed to order new hardware.
-When measuring the roller tube that the fabric can lay on from one side to the other, either inside the end caps or from the inside of the black cap and make sure to subtract 1.5” to give you a 3/4” clearance on each side.
+When measuring the roller tube that the fabric can lay on from one side to the other, either inside the end caps or from the inside of the black cap, make sure to subtract 1.5” to give you a 3/4” clearance on each side.
 This will be the measurement we will need to know to cut your new fabric custom for your slide topper.
-When it comes to the depth of the fabric, measure the depth of the room from the side of the coach to the outside of the slide or if the slide is in just measure how deep it comes out from the inside.
+When it comes to the depth of the fabric, measure the depth of the room from the side of the coach to the outside of the slide, or if the slide is in just measure how deep it comes out from the inside.
 This is the only measurement we will mess with.
-We will add on extra fabric depending on how wide it is VS the depth to give you maximum spring tension with the appropriate amount for wrap around.
-All other fabric are cut to the same depth and this consideration is not given, it is just a mass produced practice, that we avoid.
+We will add on extra fabric depending on how wide it is versus the depth to give you maximum spring tension with the appropriate amount for wrap around.
+All other fabrics are cut to the same depth and this consideration is not given, it is just a practice of mass producers that we avoid.

-On our patio awning, we don't have the small hole in the left side to stick a screw driver in the the videos show.
+On our patio awning, we don't have the small hole in the left side to stick a screwdriver in like the videos show.
 What do we do?

-If you don’t have the small hole you will have a hole the runs the length of the roller tube on the side of the end cap that is also, used to install a new pull strap.
-I stick a long thin screw driver in this channel to act the same as a stick in the wheels of a tire to prevent the assist spring on the left side of a patio awning from unwinding before I remove the fabric and hardware from the side of the coach.
+If you don’t have the small hole you will have a channel that runs the length of the roller tube on the side of the end cap that is also used to install a new pull strap.
+I stick a long thin screwdriver in this channel to act the same as a stick in the wheels of a tire to prevent the assist spring on the left side of a patio awning from unwinding before I remove the fabric and hardware from the side of the coach.